jlesca/creating-variables/README.md

-# Creating Variables
+# Variables in Python :snake:
-My first variables in Python
+All about variables in Python.